 Once you’ve become more aware of your habits the next thing to focus on is loving and accepting your body.
 The goal shouldn’t be to change yourself to look a certain way.
 Rather the goal should be to optimize your health in the best way possible for you!
 Embrace your body.
 Love your body.
 Be grateful for all the wonderful things your body does for you day in and day out.
 If you want tools and techniques on how to do this, the HealthiHER Framework might be the best path for you.
-I take you through a series of lessons and behavioral health coaching techniques designed to help you find your healthy weight to live confidently.
+I share an easy to follow vegan meal plan and fitness guides designed to help you find your healthy weight to live confidently.

 After becoming more aware and reframing your negative thoughts to be more positive, the next thing to focus on is developing and sustaining the healthy habits you need to succeed.
 Developing habits and routines around fitness, diet and mental health will help to align and propel you towards your goals.

 Here are some healthy vegan recipes designed to help you develop the right meal plans that align with your goals:

 - Lentil Breakfast Sausage paired with whole grain toast and fresh fruit